Lachie-King24/holbertonschool-shell/permissions/README.md

 8-James_Bond is a script used to give all permissions to other users, and none to the owner or group owner.

+9-John_Doe is a script used to give all permisions to the owner, read and execute to the group owner, and write and execute to others